methnen/m-chart/README.md

 ## Changelog ##

+### 1.7.2 ###

+* Added styles for the Dark Mode plugin
+* Fixed an issue where new charts couldn't be saved after making changes when there was an empty data set

 ### 1.7.1 ###

 * Fixed an issue that could prevent new charts from being created when using Highcharts